dunglas/mercure/README.md

 The ACME_HOSTS environment variable allows to use Let's Encrypt to expose a valid SSL certificate.
 If you omit this variable, the server will be exposed on an (unsecure) HTTP connection.

+The server is now up and running, the following endpoints are now available:

+* `POST https://example.com/publish`: to publish updates
+* `GET https://example.com/subscribe`: to subscribe to updates

+See [the protocol](spec/mercure.md) for further informations.

+To compile the development version and register the demo page, see [CONTRIBUTING.md](CONTRIBUTING.md#hub).

 #### Docker

 A Docker image is available on Docker Hub.
 The following command is enough to get a working server: